47z1Lu7h/47z1lu7h.github.io/_news/Science_of_the_Heart.md

 </div>
 <br>

-#### For a visual explanation of the heart's electromagnetic field, you might find the following video informative:
+> "The heart's electromagnetic field is not just a pulse within—it is a symphony of energy, reaching out to connect us to one another and the world around us, a silent reminder that we are all deeply intertwined."

+---

 <div class="rcontainer">
     <div class="row justify-content-md-center">
         <iframe width="1280" height="720" src="https://www.youtube.com/embed/yAoLbbyjHjQ?si=d3D8U0BxDHuzQr9U" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
     </div>
 </div>

-> "The heart's electromagnetic field is not just a pulse within—it is a symphony of energy, reaching out to connect us to one another and the world around us, a silent reminder that we are all deeply intertwined."

 ##### Press releases: